-You will want to clear out the example data I have in the template such as keywords, campaign and AdGroup names, ads, and destination URLs.
+- You will want to clear out the example data I have in the template such as keywords, campaign and AdGroup names, ads, and destination URLs.
 Unless, of course, you're running a fruit stand named after me.

-Be careful not to erase columns E, G, and I. They contain formulas that will help you in subsequent steps.
+- Be careful not to erase columns E, G, and I. They contain formulas that will help you in subsequent steps.

 Step 1: Understand PPC Campaign Structure

 It's wise to create multiple campaigns because you can set daily budget caps, day-parting, and select geo-targeted regions at the campaign level.
 If you're bidding on generic keywords and branded keywords, you'll want to put these in separate campaigns because the economics around these two types of keywords will likely be very different.

 Step 2: Identify Your Landing Pages

-Do not drive them to your home page or a blog article in the hopes that they will stumble upon a lead generation form somewhere; that’s the job of organic search.
-Drive them to a landing page, a web page with a form on it -- and don't forget to put in a tracking token so you know where these leads are coming from.
+Do not drive them to your home page or a blog in hopes that they will stumble upon a lead generation form.
+That's the job of organic search.
+Drive them to a landing page with a form on it.
+Don't forget to put in a tracking token so you know where these leads are coming from.

 Step 3: Build Your Keyword Strategy

-Next, you will select the keywords that are relevant to the landing page and offer.
+Next, select the keywords that are relevant to the landing page and offer.
 Make sure to keep them as relevant as possible to increase the chance that each visitor you pay for completes the form on the landing page.

 You are allotted 25 characters for the title, 35 characters for the display URL -- the URL that's displayed in the ad, not to be confused with the destination URL -- and 35 characters for each line of copy.
 But if you're using this template, don't worry about keeping track.

 I find the copy to be less important, but you certainly can't just put gibberish in there.
-Search engines have editorial policies for what you can and cannot put in an ad, and they change it frequently, so it's your job to stay up to date on them.
+Search engines have editorial policies for what you can and cannot put in an ad.
+These policies also change frequently, so it's your job to stay up to date on them.